FTP-droid/mac-os-droid/README.md

-This is a clone of macOs, specifically a clone of the design of macOs, built from the electron-react boilerplate repo.
+This is a clone of macOS, specifically a clone of the design of macOS, built from the electron-react boilerplate repo.

 ## Icon Attributions